 Optionally: hotel in Lucerne

 Optionally: hotel in Zurich or near Zurich Airport

 Look here I you prefer an all-inclusive train holiday package over booking all items yourself.

 You'll first take a regular train from Zurich to St. Gallen.
 Then change to the Voralpen-Express for a scenic ride across the pre-Alps to Lucerne.
 Finally you will take the Golden Pass route to Interlaken Ost (East).
 The whole trip will take nearly 6.5 hours.

 Day 2: Highest rail station in Europe: Jungfraujoch

 From Interlaken Ost, you will take the spectacular railway to Lauterbrunnen and Kleine Scheidegg, and finally reach the highest rail station in Europe: the Jungfraujoch.
 After enjoying the view and the snow up here, you descend back to Kleine Scheidegg.
 Then you'll take another route down to Grindelwald, passing the impressive Eiger North face.
 From Grindelwald you'll take a direct train to Interlaken Ost.
 This day trip takes about 6 hours.

 It is not worth going up the Jungfraujoch if it's cloudy up there.
-Here are some bad weather alternative activities:
+Check our Interlaken page for bad weather activities.

 A magnificent trip from Interlaken Ost via the Golden Pass to Montreux, along Lake Geneva.
-You can optionally book VIP seats in the front of the train for the leg from Zweisimmen to Montreux.
-This allows you to see the route from the train driver's perspective.
-The trip takes about 3h15.
+The trip takes about 3h40.
 If you choose to arrive early, there's still time left to travel up to Rochers-de-Naye by cogwheel train.
 A visit to Chillon Castle is another good option for the late afternoon.

 Day 4: Montreux to Zermatt